Sails & Trails Summer Camp

 To be considered for a scholarship, please fill out our Scholarship Application.
 In a brief essay explain why you are applying for this scholarship, the benefits you hope to achieve in sailing, why you chose sailing over other sports, and any additional information that you may feel is important.

 Application should be mailed to P.O.
-Box 231, Middlebury, CT 06762 no later than June 15th for consideration by the Board of Directors.
+Box 231, Middlebury, CT 06762 no later than June 13th for consideration by the Board of Directors.

-Camp Notes and Forms
+Camp Notes & Forms

 Refunds: QSC policy is no refunds for camp registrations.
 QSC will refund registration for camp cancelation due to COVID related restrictions from the Federal, State or Local goverments.